MicrosoftDocs/learn/learn-pr/azure/innovate-applications-with-azure-cloud-technologies/includes/6-azure-technologies-learn-process.md

 In today's world, data represents both a critical asset and a significant responsibility.
 Stored data often includes confidential information that can result in financial or personal damage if it's leaked or shared inappropriately.
 Storing and processing data implicitly means accepting that responsibility.
 Legal regulations can result in penalties for organizations that mishandle personal or confidential data.

 As a consequence, data governance is critical for any organization that has a goal of data democratization.
 The first step toward data governance is classifying data that needs to be treated in specific ways.
-As an example, these are the data categories that Microsoft uses internally for data classification:
+As an example, Microsoft uses these data categories internally for data classification:

 - **Non-business**: Data from your personal life that doesn't belong to Microsoft.
 - **Public**: Business data that's freely available and approved for public consumption.